-The Way You Access your Centrelink online account is changing Soon, myGov will be the only way to access your Centrelink online account.
+Medicare have a free-call telephone service to support Aboriginal and Torres Strait Islander customers and health workers.
+The Access line is supported by the Medicare Liaison Officers for Indigenous Access who are culturally aware of the special conditions that may affect Indigenous people.
+1800 556 955 The Way You Access your Centrelink online account is changing Soon, myGov will be the only way to access your Centrelink online account.
 Creating a myGov account and linking your Centrelink online account is easy.
-So why not start using myGov now? - Just follow these steps: - 1.
-Visit my.gov.au to sign in to your myGov account or select the Create a myGov account button, then follow the prompts - 2.
+So why not start using myGov now?
+Just follow these steps:

+- 1. Visit my.gov.qu to sign in to your myGov account or select the Create a myGov account button, then follow the prompts - 2.
 Link your Centrelink online account to your myGov account by selecting Services, then select the Link to Centrelink icon, and follow the steps.
-Once you have linked your Centrelink online account in myGov, you can do things like: - update your personal details - report your employment income - request an income statement - update your family income estimate.
-With a myGov account, you can access all of our online accounts - Centrelink, Medicare and Child Support as well as other government online services like the Australian Taxation Office - in one place, with just one username and password.
-But, if you want to use the Express Plus Centrelink mobile app, you need to register for a Centrelink online account first by visiting humanservices.gov.au/register For help creating a myGov account, linking Centrelink or recovering your username or password, visit my.gov.au and select Need help?
+Once you have linked your Centrelink online account in myGov, you can do things like: - update your personal details - report your employment income - request an income statement update your family income estimate. - With a myGov account, you can access all of our online accounts Centrelink, Medicare and Child Support as well as other government online services like the Australian Taxation Office in one place, with just one username and password.
+But, if you want to use the Express Plus Centrelink mobile app, you need to register for a Centrelink online account first by visiting humanservices.gov.au/register - For help creating a myGov account, linking Centrelink or recovering your username or password, visit my.gov.au and select Need help?
 Or, call the myGov help desk on 13273 307 and select option 1.
 The myGov help desk operates from Monday to Friday, 7 am to 10 pm, and Saturday and Sunday 10 am to 5pm.
 For more information visit humanservices.gov.au/mygov